 Investment Return Calculator

-Total return, annualized return (CAGR), and dollar gain.
+Total return, annualized return (CAGR), and dollar gain — with optional IRR mode for regular contributions.

 Inputs